dortania/OpenCore-Post-Install/universal/pm.md

 :-------------------------:|:-------------------------:
 ![](../images/post-install/pm-md/pm-working.png)  |  ![](../images/post-install/pm-md/pm-not-working.png)

-As you can see from the left image, we have the X86PlatformPlugin attached meaning Apple's CPU Power Management Drivers are doing their thing.
+As you can see from the left image, we have the X86PlatformPlugin attached meaning Apple's CPU Power Management Drivers are doing their thing(Note the CPU's name does not matter, CPU names come in many varitaions such as CP00, CPU0, PR00, etc. What matters is that AppleACPICPU attaches to it).
 If you get something like to the right image, then there's likely an issue.
 Make sure to check the following:

 * SSDT-PLUG.**aml** is both present and enabled in your config.plist and EFI/OC/ACPI
   * If you're missing this, head to [Getting Started With ACPI](https://dortania.github.io/Getting-Started-With-ACPI) on how to make this